-Definition 2 (Timeframe) - An RDF stream can be divided into (finite) subsequences $(t_1, ..., t_n)$ of triples called timeframes.
+Definition 2 (Timeframe) - An RDF stream can be divided into subsequences $(t_1, t_2, ..., t_n, ...)$ of triples called timeframes.
 Data about a particular individual i (i.e., triples for which i is the Subject) are bounded to a single timeframe, and arrive sequentially.

-The consideration noted in Definition 2 steams from TICO's original application scenario - real-time sensor data - in which each individual encapsulates a sensor reading that took place at a particular moment, and no new data is added to previous readings.
-The remaining elements present in Figure 1 are described next.
-Each individual is only analysed once per timeframe.
-Should the same individual feature in more than one timeframe, they are considered distinct by TICO.
+The consideration noted in Definition 2 stems from TICO's original application scenario - real-time sensor data - in which each individual encapsulates a sensor reading that took place at a particular moment, and no new data is added to previous readings.
+The remaining elements present in Figure 2 are described next.
+Each individual is only analysed once per timeframe, and no records about the individuals or the statistics they informed are maintained between timeframes.1

 Sliding Window: With the exception of Irreflexivity, all property axioms pertain to the relation between one individual and individuals other than itself.
-Since individuals arriving on a stream are otherwise lost after arrival, and keeping a permanent copy of each is not sustainable nor desirable, they are stored in a temporary structure upon which the analysis is executed - in a sliding window Sur of fixed length.
+Since individuals arriving on a stream are otherwise lost after arrival, and keeping a permanent copy of each is not sustainable nor desirable, they are stored in a temporary structure upon which the analysis is executed - in a sliding window Sw of fixed length.
 In a first-in-first-out fashion, every time S delivers a new individual, it is added to Sur, until its maximum size is reached - i.e., the size of the sliding window is measured by the total number of individuals it can store, regardless of how many triples compose them.
 Afterwards, for each new arrival, the oldest individual is removed from Sur and forgotten.